What Does an Accountant Do?

 - Offer advice on financial concerns, especially in relation to the current situation of the company’s finances.

-- Take care of the outstanding invoices.
+- Take care of the invoices that are still outstanding.

-- Carry out inspections of the company
+- Inspections of the company should be carried out.

 Accountants and tax